percona/percona-server/doc/source/performance/threadpool.rst

 With the value of ``0``, all connections are always put into the common queue, i.e. no priority scheduling is used as in the original implementation in |MariaDB|.
 The higher is the value, the more chances each transaction gets to enter the high priority queue and commit before it is put in the common queue.

 In some cases it is required to prioritize all statements for a specific connection regardless of whether they are executed as a part of a multi-statement transaction or in the autocommit mode.
 Or vice versa, some connections may require using the low priority queue for all statements unconditionally.
-To implement this new :variable:`thread_pool_high_prio_mode` variable has been introduced in |Percona Server| :rn:`5.6.15-63.0`.
+To implement this new :variable:`thread_pool_high_prio_mode` variable has been introduced in |Percona Server|.

 .. _low_priority_queue_throttling: